 A provider wishing to request access should contact Elizabeth Fox, our Education Enrichment Co-ordinator.

 To contact her, please use these contact details.

 Tel: 01923 672 964

-Alternatively, contact Nick Berman, the Head of Education Enrichment at Future Academies.
+Alternatively, contact Alice Seller, the Head of Education Enrichment at Future Academies.

 As part of the school’s Careers Programme, providers will have the opportunity to come into school to speak to students, and their parents or carers.
 The school will set up the main hall, classrooms or private as meeting rooms available for discussions between the provider and students, as appropriate to the activity.
 The school will also make available AV and other specialist equipment to support provider presentations.
 Arrangements must be discussed and agreed in advance of the visit with the Education Enrichment Co-ordinator or a member of the school team.

 Providers are welcome to leave a copy of their prospectus or other relevant course literature at the Careers Office.

 The academy carries out a review of the careers programme using the Gatsby Benchmarks each full term.
 The next review will be Summer term 2021.